-- three standard rack space units with ADEQUATE VENTILATION; - standard 75Ω BNC cables for digital signal connections;

-To connect to digital equipment with 110 Ω XLR connectors, use impedance-matching transformers (available from Canare, Neutrik and other manufacturers).

-- an AES reference supplied to the AES REF input PRIOR to powering the unit on. - a suitable monitoring system.
+- three standard rack space units with ADEQUATE VENTILATION; the unit vents from the front right side and exhausts through the rear power supply; - standard 75 Ω BNC cables for digital signal connections; - To connect to digital equipment with 110 Ω XLR connectors, use impedance-matching transformers (available from Canare, Neutrik and other manufacturers). - AES reference supplied to the AES REF input PRIOR to powering the unit on. - a suitable monitoring system.